 - Do your homework – or, better yet, have your student do some homework.
 Find out from the college what this means.
 If your student is on probation, what is involved and/or what are the consequences?
 If your student has been dismissed, will they be welcomed back later?
 What must they do in the meantime?
 What would be involved in a transfer?
 Study any financial information that is necessary.
 Try to come to your meeting with as much information as possible.

 - Be rational.
 Emotional venting will not be helpful to your student right now.
 Try to remain calm and thoughtful about the reality of the situation and options moving forward.

 - Be clear.
 If there are limits to what you will support, be clear about them.
 If you have expectations moving forward, spell them out.
 If your student will be moving home and there will be house rules, negotiate them now.

 - Be positive.
-If your student has been dismissed from college, he knows that this is serious.
-It is a major detour in the road that he thought he would travel.
-Most likely, he is devastated, feels awful, and may have a very negative attitude about himself and/or his abilities – or he may blame the school.
+If your student has been dismissed from college, they know that this is serious.
+It is a major detour in the road that they thought they would travel.
+Most likely, your student is devastated, feels awful, and may have a very negative attitude about his abilities – or they may blame the school.
 This wasn’t the plan.
 What your student needs from you now is a positive approach.
 Don’t minimize the situation, but do focus on moving forward, next steps, and learning from mistakes.
-Helping your student feel comfortable talking to you about his mistakes is most important.
+Helping your student feel comfortable talking to you about their mistakes is most important.

 If your student hits a major roadblock in their college experience, it impacts the entire family.
 You and your student will need to work carefully to plan next steps.
 Thinking about what to do is important, but perhaps even more crucial is taking care in the words and messaging that you use.
 Although this wasn’t the plan, it can be an opportunity to build strong communication and relationship with your student.